-- 3/23/2020 City parks and playgrounds are open, with the exception of the High Line.
+- 4/1/2020 City parks are open, with the exception of the High Line.
+Team sports are not permitted.
 Comfort stations within parks will remain open, and will continue to be cleaned and resupplied regularly.
 If anyone observes a comfort station that is not properly supplied, the best way to route the report is via 311, so the agency can be immediately notified and the matter can be addressed accordingly.
-The CDC recommends the practice of social distancing, maintaining a 6' space between people.
-Also remember to wash your hands after touching things in the parks and playgrounds.
+Social distancing, maintaining a 6' space between people, will be strictly enforced.
+Also remember to wash your hands after touching things in the parks.
+Basketball hoops have been removed.
 Check the Parks Department website for updates: nycgovparks.org/about/health-and-safety-guide/coronavirus

-- As of 3/17/2020, all City recreation centers and nature centers were closed to the public until further notice.
+- 3/17/2020, all City recreation centers and nature centers are closed to the public until further notice.
 NYC Parks has cancelled all events with 50 or more expected attendees through April 12th, inclusing tournaments and sport practices, special events and programs.